 How did you start with Newfoundlands and dog breeding?

-We had 2 big black males Bart and Stormer when I was a kid, they followed us everywhere, we use to swim in a dug out in the summer which the Newfoundland’s would supervise and when they thought we had enough water they would come in and get us out.
+We had 2 big black males Bart and Stormer when I was a kid, they followed us everywhere, we use to swim in a dugout in the summer which the Newfoundlands would supervise, and when they thought we had enough water they would come in and get us out.
 They would walk us to the bus and be there when we got home; my saddest day was when Bart didn’t meet us after school.
 Stormer passed a few months later and I can still get teary thinking about the boys, my best friends

 I always knew my life would have something to do with dogs.
-1988 I had my first litter, it was so hard for me to place the pups, think I screened a 100 families to make sure I had the perfect homes.
+In 1988 I had my first litter, it was so hard for me to place the pups, think I screened 100 families to make sure I had the perfect homes.
 I did a bit of showing But wasn’t my thing after seeing what the show breeders were doing to win.
 In 2001 we bought a ¼ section and build a new home, I just couldn’t wait to get my barn up so I could get more Newfoundlands and Bernese, I am now living my dream surrounded by my wonderful giants.

 What separates Newfoundlands from Bernese Mountain Dogs?

 A lot of people I talk to think because they are both big dogs they are a lot alike.
 In some ways they are, both loyal, you can take them anywhere and they stand by your side, great with kids.
-The Bernese are more active than a newfs and more agile.
-The Bernese are extremely smart and can hold grudge if their routine is disturbed as for the newfs they are just happy go lucky snoring at your feet.
+The Bernese are more active than newfs and more agile.
+The Bernese are extremely smart and can hold a grudge if their routine is disturbed as for the newfs they are just happy to go lucky snoring at your feet.

-The size of the Newfoundland’s is much bigger than a bernese.
+The size of the Newfoundland’s is much bigger than a Bernese.

 Every breed has been taking a specific direction over the last decade.
 How do you honestly see the future of the breed?

-It saddens me but I see this breed smaller with an extreme pushed in face, for this is where they are heading in the show world.
+It saddens me but I see this breed smaller with an extreme push in the face, for this is where they are heading in the show world.
 Newfoundland’s are Large not 26 inches at the shoulders like the AKC standards are.
-Newfoundland’s are water dogs, they need they nose and mouth to hold them afloat in the water not pushed in boxer faces.
+Newfoundland’s are water dogs, they need their nose and mouth to hold them afloat in the water not pushed in boxer faces.
 If they take the size away and add a boxer face then they will no longer be the gentle giants we once knew and loved

 Extreme breeding is a massive trend: people tend to want very big, or very small.
 Are you seeing with other breeders a growth in the already-huge size of Newfoundland dogs?
 Are dog breeders trying to make a lot more money with these unique physiques?

-This is a touchy subject for me, what I see is smaller newfs, I believe the trend it to make them smaller to fit into condos and apartments.
+This is a touchy subject for me, what I see is smaller newfs, I believe the trend is to make them smaller to fit into condos and apartments.
 A lot of breeders think they are gods and do whatever possible to change the breeds.
 They honestly think they are protecting the breed when in fact they are destroying it.
 I have no idea why they want the breeds to be different and I will always breed my large lines with proper noses.

 What are the medical conditions affecting the Newfoundland dog breed and how can breeders diminish these in the near future?
 And how can breeders increase the life expectancy to pass the 10-year mark?

 Stop line and inbreeding them!
-I have seen and even bought inbred dogs both Newfoundland and Bernese.
+I have seen and even bought inbred dogs in both Newfoundland and Bernese.
 Once you meet them you can tell right away without even looking at the pedigree which is sad but what do these breeders expect when they are mucking with Mother Nature, a better healthier dog?
 I don’t think so maybe a fancy show ribbon The more they inbreed the more you see cancer and other health problems.

 How did you build your reputation and found your first owners when you first started?
 And how do you find your forevers homes these days, online?